Recognize words that rhyme with make (e.g., "Do make and cake rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with make.").

 SEEL At Home

 Recognize and produce words that rhyme with make.

 - Ingredients for a cake (or use torn pieces of paper)

 - Mixing bowl

 Activity: Make Cake

-- Make and bake a cake (or pretend cake) with your child.
+- Make and bake a cake (or use torn pieces of paper as ingredients to make a pretend cake) with your child.

-- While the cake is baking (or pretend baking), help your child use the words that rhyme with cake from the activity to explain how he or she made a cake (i.e., wake, make, break, take, shake, bake).
+- While the cake bakes (or draw a cake together), help your child use words that rhyme with cake to explain how to make a cake (e.g., wake, make, break, take, shake, bake).

 - Write down your child’s “recipe” for making cake and read it back to him or her, asking your child to clap when he or she hears a word that rhymes with cake.